ProgrammingCarrot/Project_Speak/README.md

 Project for Speak detect

-## Getting Started
+## APP info

 Following is all files for this app:
 1. main.dart: The home of this app, app will start at this page
 2. apptext.dart: The text for this app
 3. information.dart: information page for treatment
+4. pdfread.dart: read information pdf file
-4. map.dart: treatment map page can use in offline, and has locate function
+5. map.dart: treatment map page can use in offline, and has locate function

 if need to add new libraries
 - write the lib name and version on `pubspec.yaml`